siftech/monroe2/README.md

-Monroe 2 is a new version of the Monroe random plan generator originally developed by Nate Blaylock and described in his paper (with James Allen), "Hierarchical Goal Recognition," which appears in Sukthankar, G., Goldman, R.P., Geib, C., Pynadath, D.V., Bui, H.H.
+Monroe 2 is a new version of the Monroe random plan generator originally developed by Nate Blaylock and described in his papers (with James Allen),

+* "Hierarchical Goal Recognition," In:
+Sukthankar, G., Goldman, R.P., Geib, C., Pynadath, D.V., Bui, H.H.
 (Eds.), 2014. *Plan, Activity, and Intent Recognition: Theory and Practice*.
-Elsevier, Amsterdam.
+Elsevier, Amsterdam and

+* Generating artificial corpora for plan recognition.
+In: Ardissono, L., Brna, P., Mitrovic, A. (Eds.), 2005, *User Modeling 2005*.
+Springer, Edinburgh, pp. 179–188.

 Some discussion of Monroe 2 may be found in my paper ["Plan Recognition for Network Analysis: Preliminary Report,"](http://rpgoldman.goldman-tribe.org/papers/pair2018.pdf) which was presented at the 2018 Plan, Activity, and Intent Recognition (PAIR) workshop.